AEHT Staff & Board

 Survivor Advisory Council

-The Committee works to ensure the financial stability of the organization by ensuring development and fundraising programs are in concert with USCSAHT strategic direction and needs; working with USCSAHT staff in designing and implementing development and capital plans; developing the organization’s annual operating budget and other financial plans for Board approval; ensuring complete financial records are maintained and helping the Board understand the organization’s financial affairs.
+The Committee works to ensure the financial stability of the organization by ensuring development and fundraising programs are in concert with AEHT strategic direction and needs; working with AEHT staff in designing and implementing development and capital plans; developing the organization’s annual operating budget and other financial plans for Board approval; ensuring complete financial records are maintained and helping the Board understand the organization’s financial affairs.

 The purpose of the Governance Committee is to ensure ongoing review of board effectiveness and make recommendations to enhance the quality and future viability of the board.
 The focus of the committee revolves around the following areas: Recruiting, Nominating, Orienting new Board members, and Developing ongoing educational opportunities for the entire board.